Writing the Black Magician Trilogy

 So I quit my full time job and started a freelance illustration and design business.
 The plan was: I’d work half of the time and spend the rest writing.
 It seemed like a reasonable plan.
 I was sure I could get enough work to earn an income that would pay the bills.
 As it turned out, I was able to just scrape enough of a living to pay the mortgage, if I lived frugally and budgeted carefully.

 I also decided that, if I was going to do this properly, I ought to take some refresher courses on writing.
 So I attended a course called “Writing Science Fiction, Fantasy and Horror” run at that time by the author Dirk Strasser, and a few punctuation and grammar workshops at the CAE (Council of Adult Education).
 All of these were immensely useful.
 I ironed out a few bad habits at the CAE classes, and received some good advice and feedback specific to the genre of fantasy in Dirk’s class.

 But the best way to improve your writing is to write.
 A lot.
-A year of writing brought me to the halfway point in my outline for the book – about 180,000 words.
-I realised that the final manuscript would be too big for a single volume, and would probably have to be divided into two books.
+A year of writing brought me to the halfway point according to my outline for the book – about 180,000 words.
+I realised that the final manuscript would be too big for a single volume and would probably have to be divided into two books.
 Six months later I finished the manuscript and the ‘book’ had doubled in size.
-I gave it a critical look over and discovered that there were three distinct minor conflicts that, if dealt with separately, would divide the whole story into three neat volumes.
+I gave it a critical look over and discovered that there were two distinct minor conflicts and one major one that, if resolved at separately, would divide the whole story into three neat volumes.